valohai/dl4j-nlp-cuda-example/README.md

 - Docker CE 19.03.2 or higher

 **_Do the above and make use of GPUs - CUDA, cuDNN, etc._**
-- Nvidia, CUDA 10.1 and cuDNN (7.0) drivers version (Linux and Windows machines only, support for MacOS is unavailable) (see [Resources](#resoures) at the bottom of this post for download and installation details)
+- Nvidia, CUDA 10.1 and cuDNN (7.0) drivers version (Linux and Windows machines only, support for MacOS is unavailable) (see [Resources](#resoures) at the bottom of this post for download and installation details on GPUs, CUDA, cuDNN, etc...)

 #### Valohai CLI installation and Valohai project setup